By Tim Clinton

 The Cougars from 1978-79 finished 21-5 overall but did not advance to a postseason tournament.

-WSU finished 23-11 in the 2023 NCAA tournament season and 21-14 this year.
+WSU finished 23-11 in the 2023 NCAA tournament season and 21-14 in 2025.

 June Daugherty led the way the previous 11 seasons.